spectrochempy/spectrochempy/docs/gettingstarted/install/install_colab.rst

 .. warning::

-   Colab notebooks are isolated and thus you need to perform the above operation for all notebook you create.
+   Colab notebooks are isolated and thus you need to perform the above operation for all notebook you create... and to run it each time you reopen the notebook for further processing or analysis.

 Load data files
 ---------------
-As Colab notebooks are hosted on Google servers, they have no direct access to your local drive (unlike a jupyter notebook for instance).
+As Colab notebooks are hosted on Google servers, they have no direct access to your local drive (unlike a Jupyter notebook for instance).
 There are several ways to load datafiles on the server:

 * Through the file-explorer pane located on the left-hand side of the Colab window (NOT the File menu which is devoted to notebooks and scripts management !),